AartiKushwaha/BuddyCanSIR/README.md

 ## 🚧 Future Scope/ What's next?
 - [ ] Implementing push notification feature for users.
 - [ ] Generating multiple requests per user.
+- [ ] Customize chatbot according to the needs.
+- [ ] Add donate option for government organizations to make donations.

 <a id="resources"></a>
 ## 📚 Resources